AustinRhoads/Enter_the_Wild_Coding_and_Creativity/README.md

 # Creativity:
-## the red leaf maple forest in Guadalupe National Park, TX
+## The red leaf maple forest in Guadalupe National Park, TX

 When I think of creativity, typically someone like Brian Wilson, of the Beach Boys, or David Bowie pops into my head.
-Most people dont associate creativity with a tecchnical skill such as coding, much like they don't associate the colors of fall with the maple trees of west Texas.
-However, as I enter into the world of coding I am pleased to find many opportunities to get creative and I decided to take this opportunity to share with people novel places such as Guadalupe National Park.
-My first real portfolio project is building a Ruby CLI app called find-a-park-cli, which allows users to search by state and choose from an array of outdoor activities to view a matching list of national parks.
+Most people dont associate creativity with a tecchnical skill such as coding.
+Nor do they associate the colors of fall with the maple trees of west Texas.
+However, as I enter into the world of coding I am pleased to find many opportunities to get creative and I decided to take this opportunity to share with people the beauty of novel places such as the Guadalupe National Park.
+My first real portfolio project is a Ruby CLI app called find-a-park-cli.
+This app allows users to search by state and by activity to view a matching list of national parks.
 It's an excorcise in object oriented programming that utilizes the Nokogiri gem to scrape data off the national parks website.

 # Nokogiri: